• Home /

 Imagine a scenario where a first-time home buyer purchases a new home.

-After a few months, they are notified that a third party is claiming ownership over a portion of their property related to a previously undisclosed easement in the backyard.
+After a few months, the buyer is notified that a third party is claiming ownership over a portion of their property related to a previously undisclosed easement in the backyard.

 Common Questions About Title Insurance